renesas/ra-fsp-examples/example_projects/mck_ra8t1/poeg/poeg_mck_ra8t1_ep/readme.txt

 	The Port Output can be enabled using the POEG Reset API.
 	The status of each of the mode is displayed on J-Link RTT Viewer.
 The POEG disabled operation is displayed with LED indications.

+2. Software Requirements:
+	Renesas Flexible Software Package (FSP): Version 5.5.0 e2 studio: Version 2024-07
+	SEGGER J-Link RTT Viewer: Version 7.98b
+	GCC ARM Embedded Toolchain: Version 13.2.1.arm-13-7

-2. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.
+3. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.

 	1) Connect the RA MCU device to the host PC using a USB Cable.